Hijri-Gregorian Converter 2026: Get Today’s Islamic Date Instantly

 A Glimpse into Its Historical Roots

-For ages, the Hijri calendar was at the center of organizing communal life: prayers (salat), Ramadan fasts, and Eids bound together the Islamic faith with daily life.
+For ages, the Arabic Calendar was at the centre of organising communal life: prayers (salat), Ramadan fasts, and Eids bound together the Islamic faith with daily life.

 How Does the Hijri Calendar Work?

-The Hijri calendar consists of 12 months.
+The Hijri Date Calendar consists of 12 months.
 Here’s a breakdown of these months and their significance:

 Dates in the Hijri Calendar are dependent on the sighting of the crescent moon, which may differ slightly between countries due to geographic variations between them.